 In some cases, your best option may be to buy out your lease early and take ownership of your vehicle outright.
 While you always have the option of buying your car outright at the end of your lease period, you may also have the option to buy out your lease before it is over.
 There will still be fees to pay, but buying out your car lease and then selling your car yourself could potentially be the most affordable choice.

 This could be an especially good move if you took out a car lease before the value of your car increased.
 For example, the car market in 2021 and 2022 changed dramatically in the wake of the COVID pandemic, driving the value of used cars through the roof.
-If you took out a car lease in 2019 and you want out of your lease, buying out your lease and selling your car now could be a smart financial decision.

 4. Sell your car to the dealer